Pres654/Random-Number-Generator/README.md

 A powershell script that lets the user input two numbers and generates a random number between those.
 Numbers are not generated pseudo-randomly.
+The program also checks if the number generated is prime.